Problem of the Week

-At the graduate level, we offer both MA in Mathematics and PhD in Mathematics.
+At the graduate level, we offer:

+Either one of the MA degrees is typically finished in two years.
 The duration of PhD varies.
 A student entering the program with only a bachelor's degree can expect to spend 5 to 6 years.
-A milestone of the PhD is the Admission to Candidacy Exam which is typically held in the fourth year of graduate study for those who enter the program without master's degrees.
+A milestone of the PhD is the Admission to Candidacy Exam which is typically taken in the fourth year of graduate study for those who enter the program without master's degrees.
 The major work of earning a PhD involves the writing of a research dissertation under the guidance of a faculty member.
 While our highest degree is a PhD “in mathematics”, a significant number of our doctoral dissertations are written on research topics in mathematical statistics.

 Usually a PhD student begins by getting an MA degree.
 Many of our MA and PhD students are also teaching assistants or in some cases are supported as research fellows.
 Being a teaching assistant gives the student useful and marketable experience in teaching at the college level, and the duties leave plenty of time for full-time graduate study.
 Approximately 50 of our 70 graduate students receive financial support of this kind.
 MAT students do not normally have financial support within the department.